lua-stdlib/strict/README.md

 Bug reports and code contributions
 ----------------------------------

+This library is written and maintained by its users.

 Please make bug reports and suggestions as [GitHub Issues][issues].
 Pull requests are especially appreciated.